How to say good luck in Italian

 Which one did you find funnier?
 Let me know in the comments 🙂

-FAQs on How to say good luck in Italian
+How do you say good luck and best wishes in Italian?

 Follow me to fluency